kxu1988/kxu1988.github.com/_posts/core-samples/2011-12-29-jekyll-introduction.md

 ### What is Jekyll?

-Jekyll is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator".
+Jekyll is a parsing engine bundled as a ruby gem used to build static websit# Header Text # es from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator".

 ### Examples